Chunfang/defmod-swpc/doc/INSTALL.md

 To suppress gnu warnings add to the file src/Makefile FFLAGS = -Wno-maybe-uninitialized

 All configurations can have --with-debugging=1 for debug.
-To inspect the allocatable array/pointer with gdb+gfortran:
+To inspect the allocatable array/pointer with gdb+gfortran
 (gdb) print *((real *)A+m)@n
 A: array/pointer name
 data type: real_8/int/long_int/
 m: 2 means print from 3rd entry
 n: number of entries to print

-With PETSC_DIR and PETSC_ARCH set correctly in ~/.bashrc cd src/defmod && make all
+With PETSC_DIR and PETSC_ARCH set correctly in ~/.bashrc
+cd src/defmod && make all

-## FD (swpc) sintallation
+## FD (swpc) installation

 Install NetCDF and NetCDF-fortran, following http://www.unidata.ucar.edu/software/netcdf.
 If NetCDF is already available, only NetCDF-fortran needs to install.